Great roundleaf bat: Habitat and distribution

-The bat has been recorded throughout South and Southeast Asia.
+This bat has been recorded throughout South and Southeast Asia.

 It has been recorded in Northern and Northeastern India, along with Central, Eastern and Western Nepal in South Asia.
 It is found south of the Yangtze river in China, and has also been recorded on the islands of Hong Kong and Taiwan.
 In Southeast Asia, it has been recorded in Myanmar, Thailand, Laos, Vietnam, and Malaysia.
-It has been recorded at elevations of 100-2031 meters asl.
+It has been recorded at elevations of 100-2031 meters above sea level.

 It is a low-flying species.
 In South Asia, the species is a high altitude species that is found in montane and bamboo forests.
 It has been recorded roosting alone, as well as in small colonies of several bats, sharing its roosting space in caves, lofts of houses, verandahs of old houses, and old temples with bats of other species.

 In China, the species is found in a variety of habitats.
 They are known to roost in caves and a variety of man-made structures in colonies of hundreds of bats that are shared with Rhinolopus bats.

 In Southeast Asia, the bat roosts in caves, but is known to forage in areas far from its roosts.

 Conservation

 The species is common throughout its range, and has a large population.
-It has been assessed as least concern by the IUCN.
+It has been assessed as a least concern species by the IUCN.
 Localized threats to the species include deforestation, agriculture, mining, and roost disturbance in South Asia, and roost disturbance and subsistence hunting in Laos, Vietnam, and Thailand.
-The species occurs in several protected areas across its range.
+The species occur in several protected areas across its range.